Course pages 2016–17

 Suggested hours of supervisions: 4

-This course is a prerequisite for Computer Graphics and Image Processing (Part IB) and the following Part II courses: Artificial Intelligence II, Bioinformatics, Computer Systems Modelling, Computer Vision, Digital Signal Processing, Information Theory and Coding, Quantum Computing.
+This course is a prerequisite for Computer Graphics and Image Processing (Part IB) and the following Part II courses: Machine Learning and Bayesian Inference, Bioinformatics, Computer Systems Modelling, Computer Vision, Digital Signal Processing, Information Theory, Quantum Computing.

 The aims of this course are to introduce and develop mathematical methods that are key to many applications in Computer Science.
 The course proceeds on two fronts, namely: probability modelling techniques that allow stochastic systems and algorithms to be described and better understood; and Fourier methods and their generalizations that lie at the heart of digital signal processing, analysis, coding, and communication theory.
 The style of the course is necessarily concise but will attempt to mix a blend of theory with examples that glimpse ahead at applications developed in Part II courses.